Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application in the Large- Approximation

 \section{Application in the Large-$\beta_0$ Approximation}

-In this section we demonstrate that the result for the asymptotic separation derived in Sec.~\ref{sec:asymptoticseparation} correctly quantifies the discrepancy in the observable asymptotic behavior of the FOPT and CIPT series in the large-$\beta_0$ approximation.
+In this section we demonstrate that the result for the asymptotic separation derived in Sec.~\ref{sec:asymptoticseparation} correctly quantifies the discrepancy between the FOPT and CIPT series at intermediate orders in the large-$\beta_0$ approximation.
+The behavior of the CIPT series also corroborates our conceptual considerations of Sec.~\ref{sec:anatomy} that the CIPT expansion method is not consistent with the standard form of the Adler function's OPE corrections shown in Eq.~(\ref{eq:DOPE}).

 In the large-$\beta_0$ approximation the all-order perturbative series and the corresponding exact Borel functions are known for the vacuum polarization, the reduced Adler function and many other observables, and furthermore many results can be given in terms of brief and simple analytic expressions.
-The large-$\beta_0$ approximation is useful as it frequently shares many qualitative properties with the corresponding exact QCD results.
-We stress that in the following we do not intend to provide a general discussion of the high-order behavior of the FOPT and CIPT series.
-The main aim is to demonstrate the quality of the description provided by the asymptotic separation.
-Since the asymptotic separation only arises from IR renormalon contributions in the Borel function of the reduced Adler function we in particular do not consider UV renormalons (for which no discrepancy in the FOPT and CIPT series asymptotic behavior arises).
-Note that all calculations (here and in Sec.~\ref{sec:realistic}) are carried out in the $n_f=3$ flavor scheme for the strong coupling with $\alpha_s(m_\tau^2)=0.34$ and for $s_0=m_\tau^2$.
+The large-$\beta_0$ approximation is useful as it shares important qualitative properties with the corresponding exact QCD results.
+Note that all our numerical analyses (here and in Secs.~\ref{sec:realistic} and \ref{sec:implications}) are carried out in the $n_f=3$ flavor scheme for the strong coupling with $\alpha_s(m_\tau^2)=0.34$ and for $s_0=m_\tau^2$.